 1.33 The Dodd-Frank Act created a new systemic risk regulator called the Financial Stability Oversight Council (FSOC).
-The two main goals of the FSOC are to identify risks to the financial stability of the United States banking system and to promote market discipline by eliminating the moral hazard of "too big to fail."
-To meet these goals, the FSCO has many powers to identify any company, product, or activity that could threaten U.S. financial stability.
-The FSOC is chaired by the Secretary of the Treasury, and voting members are heads of nine federal financial regulatory agencies, including chairmen of the Federal Reserve, the FDIC, and the SEC, among others.
-The FSOC is authorized to facilitate regulatory coordination, facilitate information sharing and collection, designate nonbank financial companies for consolidated supervision, designate systemic financial market utilities and systemic payment, clearing or settlement activities, and recommend stricter standards for the largest, most interconnected firms, break up firms that pose a "grave threat" to financial stability, and recommend Congress close specific gaps in regulation.
-Further information on the FSOC and proposed rulings can be found at www.treasury.gov/initiatives/Pages/FSOC-index.aspx.
+The two main goals of the FSOC are to identify risks to the financial stability of the U.S. banking system and to promote market discipline by eliminating the moral hazard of "too big to fail."
+To meet these goals, the FSOC has many powers to identify any company, product, or activity that could threaten U.S. financial stability.
+The FSOC is chaired by the secretary of the Treasury and voting members are heads of nine federal financial regulatory agencies, including chairmen of the Federal Reserve, the FDIC, and the SEC, among others.
+The FSOC is authorized to facilitate regulatory coordination; facilitate information sharing and collection; designate nonbank financial companies for consolidated supervision; designate systemic financial market utilities and systemic payment, clearing, or settlement activities; recommend stricter standards for the largest, most interconnected firms; break up firms that pose a "grave threat" to financial stability; and recommend that Congress close specific gaps in regulation.
+Further information on the FSOC and proposed rulings can be found at www.treasury.gov/initiatives/pages/fsoc-index.aspx